Vignesvern/Master/ReadMe.txt

 5.Fricitonally controlled legs are used for providing grip and movement of this system in the cross-section of the pipe

-5.This solves the problem of breaking the wall for locating the leak.
+6.This solves the problem of breaking the wall for locating the leak.

-6.In the course of time, we also want to add a module which can detect as well as repair the leaks from inside using specific sealants.
+7.In the course of time, we also want to add a module which can detect as well as repair the leaks from inside using specific sealants.
 This can be a major breakthrough as it promises zero infrastructure-damage.

+Team Members: Srikar, Vignesvern, Vatsav, Nikhita